What We Do

 Scale and Performance

 With strong week-on-week traffic growth we're building systems to scale, which calls for well optimised code and a focus on caching.
-With a global user-base we're leveraging CDN technologies such as Fastly and Akamai to cache dynamic content at the EDGE.
+With a global user-base we're leveraging CDN technologies such as Fastly to cache dynamic content at the EDGE.
 Whether you're using the iPhone app in Sydney, Australia or browsing the website on an iPad in New York we need things to fly.
 With money flowing through our marketplace it's imperative we stay online.

 API First and Mobile responsive

-We pushing to be platform agnostic - a user's experience shouldn't be dependent on what devices they use.
+We pushing to become platform agnostic - a user's experience shouldn't be dependent on what devices they use.
 And mobile is huge for us.
 We think API first to remove code duplication and to provide clean interfaces to connect from, whether that's JS, backend or mobile native.